ExplodingTuna/uhdas_ladcp_terminal/README.md

 DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.

-# Installing on Debian with python 3
+# Installing on Debian Bookworm with python 3
 Make sure user is part of the dialout group before beggining.

 ```bash